open-telemetry/opentelemetry-specification/specification/common/url.md

 Instrumentations that are aware of specific sensitive query string parameters MUST scrub their values before capturing `url.query` attribute.
 For example, native instrumentation of a client library that passes credentials or user location in URL, must scrub corresponding properties.

+_Note: Applications and telemetry consumers should scrub sensitive information from URL attributes on collected telemetry.
+In systems unable to identify sensitive information, certain attribute values may be redacted entirely._